SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 #### Exercise 1 solutions

-1. What are the 4 different steps of a variable's life cycle?
+1.
     1. Declaration
     2. Assignment
-    3. Using
+    3. Using the variable
-    4. Death
+    4. Death of variable

 2. This declares a variable called `myVariable`.
 The type of the variable is a `float`, which can store decimal numbers.